 The MS-43 Asphalt Tack Bond Shear Strength Apparatus is used in a Marshall Stability Test Load Frame to measure the shear strength of tack coat material between two asphalt layers.
 The heavy steel frame holds fixed and moveable shear plates.
 The moveable plate is centered over the shear plane and features roller bearings to minimize drag.
 Lateral load on the specimen is controlled by a calibrated spring and a dial indicator displays force.
-The shear plane gap is 0.5 inches (12.5mm), and maximum shear travel is also 0.5 inches (12.5 mm).
+The shear plane gap is 0.5 inches (12.5mm), and the maximum shear travel is also 0.5 inches (12.5 mm).
 Adapters are included for testing either 4in (102mm) or 6in (152mm) diameter samples.
 The Tack Bond Shear Strength Apparatus is compatible with Gilson's Marshall Load Frames and most load frames with daylight openings of at least 10in (254mm).

 MS-43 Asphalt Tack Bond Shear Strength Apparatus tests 4in (102mm) and 6in (152mm) Marshall samples.

 MS-43F Asphalt Tack Bond Shear Strength Apparatus accommodates testing of 100mm and 150mm Marshall specimens.

 - The optimal method for measuring shear strength of tack coat between two layers of asphalt

 - Roller bearings minimize drag